Kaderoguzz/Word-Sparkle/README.md

 Help and Feedback: Do you have any questions or feedback?
 Please feel free to contact us.
 For Support and Feedback: kaderoguzz1981@gmail.com

+This README.md file contains essential information to help you use the WordSparkle application.